Citizen Scientists Can Save the World

-Heather: Citizen scientists have a very long and celebrated history, going all the way back to aristotle, Leonardo da Vinci, and Darwin, who all made important observations about the natural world in areas outside their educations.
+Citizen Scientists have a long and celebrated history, going all the way back to Aristotle, da Vinci, and Darwin, who all made important observations about the natural world in areas outside their educations.

-Hannibal: But today’s citizen science is turbo charged by smartphone technology.
-Basically what we’re trying to do is mob source data collection distribution and abundance on the landscape so we can get a good picture of patterns of what’s happening to species as the climate is changing and help support them and help stem the sixth mass extinction that is currently underway.
+Hannibal says today’s Citizen Scientists are turbo-charged by smart phone technology.
+“Basically, what we’re trying to do is mob source data collection distribution and abundance on the landscape so we can get a good picture of patterns of what’s happening to species as the climate is changing and help support them and help stem the sixth mass extinction that is currently underway.”

-Heather: You heard her.
-The sixth mass extinction is currently underway, but the possibility of reversing or slowing these catastrophic changes are possible – if we all pitch in.
-That means sending in observations from our own backyards – wherever they happen to be.
+That’s right.
+According to Hannibal the sixth mass extinction is currently underway.
+However, it may be possible to slow or reverse these catastrophic changes, if we all pitch in.
+That means sending in observations from our own backyards, wherever they happen to be.

-Hannibal: For example there was a landowner in south america who decided he wanted to know what species were on his property and started documenting species using iNaturalist.
-A herpetologist in NYC was looking at this feed of nature observations from so America and he saw a frog that he said ‘that is new to science.”
-He flew down to so America to check it out and indeed, it was a species no one had known existed.
+For example, there was a land owner in South America, who decided he wanted to know what species were on his property.
+He started documenting species using iNaturalist and a herpetologist in New York saw them and recognized one frog that was new to science.
+The herpetologist flew down to South America to check it out, and indeed, it was a species no one had known existed.

-Heather: Hannibal says the collective brainpower and data gathered from legions of everyday citizen scientists is critical to combatting climate change and understanding natural global events, because all this information would take colossal amounts of time and money to gather otherwise.
+Hannibal says the collective brainpower and data gathered from legions of everyday Citizen Scientists is critical to combatting climate change, and understanding natural global events, because all this information would take colossal amounts of time and money to gather through other methods.

-Hannibal: All over the world there is different kinds of different citizen science – one of my favorite kinds is called “extreme citizen science” and this fundamentally questions what is science, who gets to do it and what is it for?
-Indigenous tribal people all over the world are doing extreme citizen science projects, an exapmle is some tribal people in south america who have smartphones that have been designed so they can use them without having any regerence to any written language. there are semifores on the phone and tribal people can just press a button when they see illegal logging in their area and that inforpation goes directly to local law enforemement who can adress it in a much faster timeframe.
+All over the world there is different kinds of different citizen science, and one of Hannibal’s favorite kinds is called, “extreme citizen science,” which fundamentally questions what is science, who gets to do it and what is it for?
+Indigenous tribal people all over the world are doing extreme citizen science projects.

-Heather: Hannibal’s book, Citizen Scientist, Searching for Heroes and Hope in an age of extinction provides a rich education on how you can become a citizen scientist, and in Hannibal’s eyes, an essential element to saving our planet and a much-needed everyday hero.
+Mary Ellen Hannibal’s book, Citizen Scientist, Searching for Heroes and Hope in an age of extinction” provides a rich education on how you can become a citizen scientist, and in Hannibal’s eyes, an essential element to saving our planet and a much-needed everyday hero.